 Who We Are

-Lori Morimoto is an independent fan and media studies researcher, specializing in transnational and transcultural fandoms.
+Lori Morimoto is Assistant Professor General Faculty in the Department of Media Studies at the University of Virginia, and a fan and media studies researcher specializing in transnational and transcultural fandoms.
 She has published in such anthologies as Fandom: Identities and Communities in a Mediated World, Second Edition, the Wiley Companion to Media Fandom and Fan Studies, The Routledge Companion to Media Fandom, Transatlantic Television Drama, and Becoming: Genre, Queerness, and Transformation in NBC’s Hannibal.
 She has also published in the journals Participations, Transformative Works and Cultures, and East Asian Journal of Popular Culture, as well as a forthcoming essay in Mechademia: Second Arc.
-She really hates coffee, but in her spare time she drinks lots of tea and proselytizes Hannibal to anyone who will listen.

 Sarah E. S. Sinwell is an Associate Professor in the Department of Film and Media Arts at the University of Utah.
 She has published essays in Journal of Cinema and Media Studies, Women’s Studies Quarterly, Jump Cut, The Projector, Mai, and Flow.
 Examining shifting modes of independent film distribution and exhibition on YouTube, Hulu, Netflix, and SundanceTV, her book Indie Cinema Online (Rutgers University Press, 2020) redefines independent cinema in an era of media convergence.
 Sarah teaches both undergraduate and graduate courses, including Diversity in Film and Media, Women Directors, Queer Media, Independent Cinema, and Convergence Cultures.